 What difference does accompaniment make?

-Victims of human rights abuses are frequently those attempting to organise for social justice, nonviolence and respect for human rights, thus challenging the interests of powerful elites.
+The activities of human rights defenders in pursuit of social justice, nonviolence and the rule of law often challenge the interests of powerful elites.
+Besides violence, defenders often face defamation and stigma within their home countries.
 An international presence can be a source of hope.
-It assures HRDs that they are not alone, that their work is important and that their suffering will not go unnoticed by the outside world.
-Thus the volunteer’s presence not only protects, but also provides moral support for the growth of civil society activism in repressive situations.
+It assures defenders that they are not alone, that their work is important and that their suffering will not go unnoticed.

-Strengthening the international peace and human rights movement
+3) Strengthening the international peace and human rights movement.

 Accompaniment protection and the line of command